Board elections

 Education and Training Act 2020: Schedule 23(9) – New Zealand Legislation(external link)

-Board members who have a Schedule 2 offence under the Children’s Act 2014 can apply to the Secretary for Education for an exemption to serve as a board member if the Secretary is satisfied that the person would not pose an undue risk of safety of children.
+Individuals who have a conviction for an offence listed in Schedule 2 of the Children’s Act 2014 can apply to the Secretary for Education for an exemption to serve as a board member.
+The exemption may be granted if the Secretary is satisfied that the person would not pose an undue risk to the safety of children.

-School board eligibility changes will come into force on 22 February 2024.
+School board eligibility changes came into force on 22 February 2024.

 For any queries on this process, email boardmember.exemptions@education.govt.nz.